johnousterhout/aposd-vs-clean-code/README.md

 That explanation makes perfect sense to me -- now, but I'd be willing to bet that those who are reading it are puzzling over it.
 The idea is just hard to explain.

-Finally, I went back to your comment and could see what you were saying.
+Finally I went back to your comment and could see what you were saying.

 ### A Tale of Two Programmers